Your Ultimate Guide To The Plymouth Rock Chicken Breed + More!

 What does this mean for the average backyard chicken owner?

-Well, if you’re after some chicken meat, they’ve got it in plenty.
-But if you just want a steady source of food and a nice companion, the eggs laid by this productive hen are quite impressive to behold, especially for a dual purpose breed.
+Well, if you’re meat production, this chicken got it in plenty.
+But if you just want a steady source of food and a nice companion, the eggs laid by this productive hen are quite impressive to behold, especially for a dual-purpose breed.

-The average hen should lay around 200 Barred Rock eggs per year, or around 4 eggs a week, although some will inflate that number up towards 280 eggs per year, pushing the bird into elite egg-laying status..
+The average Plymouth Rock hen should lay around 200 eggs per year, or around 4 eggs per week, although some will inflate that number up towards 280 eggs per year, pushing the bird into elite egg-laying status.
 This may not seem like a lot, but keep in mind that these are big eggs that generally measure at large to extra-large sizes.

-NOTE: Remember that your chickens won’t start laying immediately, nor will they consistently lay the same number of eggs year round.
+NOTE: Remember that your Plymouth rock chickens won’t start laying immediately, nor will they consistently lay the same number of eggs year-round.
 Usually, there is a molting period (during which laying may stop entirely), along with regular drops in production during cold seasons or if a chicken is sick.